- Accelerate Your Prototyping

 Don’t see what you want?
 Tell us what you need.
 Additional materials and durometers are available upon request.

-Catheter Construction – Tie layer coatings can be applied to bondable substrates such as etched PTFE liners either extruded or OTW to promote adhesion of the subsequent jacket during the reflow process of catheter construction.
+Catheter Construction – Tie layer coatings can be applied to bondable substrates such as etched PTFE liners to promote adhesion of the subsequent jacket during the reflow process of catheter construction.

 Metalic Hypotubes – Additionally, tie layer coatings can be used in conjunction with an etched PTFE liner and used to apply to the ID of a metallic tube, such as a laser cut hypotube, to create a very low friction ID (lumen).